datarobot/datarobot-user-models/model_templates/gpu_vllm_textgen/README.md

   - The `HuggingFaceToken` parameter:
     - [Create an account](https://huggingface.co/join).
     - [Create a user access token](https://huggingface.co/docs/hub/en/security-tokens) with at least `READ` permission.
-- In custom model resources, select an appropriate GPU bundle (at least `gpu.large`).
+- In custom model resources, select an appropriate GPU bundle (at least `GPU - L` or a GPU bundle with at least 24GB of VRAM).
 - Register a new model version and deploy.

 ### To run locally using Docker